 The Paragard IUD Could Be Recalled in the Future

 Time will tell if the Paragard IUD is ultimately recalled from the market.
-Yet, for the time being, this does not minimize any of the dangers that this contraceptive device can cause.
+Yet, for the time being, this does not minimize any of the potential dangers associated with this contraceptive device.

 Infections and Injuries Linked to the Paragard IUD